shyed2001/Domains_And_Web_Site_Hosting/README.md

 (2) Configure WordPress to use a Remote Database | Linode Docs. https://www.linode.com/docs/guides/configure-wordpress-remote-database/.
 (3) How to Configure WordPress to use a Remote Database. https://www.rosehosting.com/blog/how-to-configure-wordpress-to-use-a-remote-database/.

+Yes, WordPress.com provides free hosting for your website.
+You can create a free website with a WordPress.com subdomain, powerful website hosting, dozens of free themes, and unlimited pages and users¹.
+However, there are some limitations and trade-offs with the free plan, such as:

+- You have to use a WordPress.com subdomain (e.g. yoursite.wordpress.com) and cannot use your own custom domain name (e.g. yoursite.com).
+- You have to display WordPress.com ads on your site and cannot monetize your site with your own ads.
+- You have limited storage space (1 GB) and cannot upload videos or audio files.
+- You have limited customization options and cannot install plugins or themes that are not available on WordPress.com.
+- You have to pay a 10% transaction fee for payments, donations, and tips on your site.

+If you want more features and flexibility, you can upgrade to a paid plan that suits your needs.
+WordPress.com offers several plans ranging from $4 to $45 per month (billed annually) that include different benefits such as:

+- A free custom domain name for one year
+- More storage space (up to 200 GB)
+- No WordPress.com ads and the ability to run your own ads
+- Video and audio uploads
+- Advanced customization options and access to thousands of plugins and themes
+- No transaction fees for payments, donations, and tips
+- Premium support and security features

+You can compare the different plans and their features here: https://wordpress.com/pricing/

+I hope this helps you make an informed decision about WordPress.com hosting.😊

+Source: Conversation with Bing, 7/14/2023
+(1) Make A Free Website | Free Website Builder | WordPress.com. https://wordpress.com/free/.
+(2) WordPress.com: Build a Site, Sell Your Stuff, Start a Blog & More. https://wordpress.com/.
+(3) WordPress Hosting | Fast, Secure Managed WordPress Hosting. https://wordpress.com/hosting/.